 Cells normally forming a continuous geographical area are organized into a Location Area.
 A location area is a logical concept and gives the accuracy with which the location of MSs is maintained in the HLR.

 Each MS has a MSISDN number.
 It is a logical or a directory number.
 An MSISDN number maps to a particular HLR based on its leading digits.
 Thus MSISDN is routable to the HLR that is supposed to know where the MS is located.
+MSISDN is not routable to the subscriber's current location.

-The HLR also house the Authentication Center (AC) for storing authentication information about the users and the Equipment Identity Register (EIR).
+The HLR also houses the Authentication Center (AC) for storing authentication information about the users.
+The HLR has the Equipment Identity Register (EIR).
 Each MS has an Equipment Identity on silicon and thus stolen equipment can be identified, traced and removed from the network.
+One should note that a meaningful commercial mobile service is not feasible without authentication.
+If the users were not authenticated, anyone could fake to be anyone else.
+As a result, not even flat rate charging for the service would be enforceable.
+Businesswise the consequences are significant: mobile operators cannot survive unless they know their users.
+Knowledge of users is power on the market.
+This is one of the reasons of profitability of mobile services in the long run.